Form a team and register your time slots before 2.10

 Lab Exercise¶

-Learning Objectives: In this exercise, you will become familiar with programming the SensorTag in the IDE development environment.
-The exercise also teaches how to create tasks and communicate with various devices using the SensorTag.
+Learning Objectives: In this exercise, you will become familiar with the programming environment for the hardware we are using in the course.
+The exercise also teaches how to create tasks and communicate with various devices using the provided device.

-After the exercise, you will be able to create programs for SensorTag using the CCS IDE, debug these programs, load and run them on the device, and use different peripheral components/devices of the SensorTag:
+After the exercise, you will be able to create programs for your device using the provided IDE, debug these programs, flash and run them on the device, and use different peripheral components/devices:

-- Communicate with simple messages in the development environment's Debug window using the
+- Communicate with simple messages in the development environment's terminal window.

 Implementation

 The lab exercise is divided into two sessions.
-You can attend any of the proposed times for both sessions.
+You must attend to exactly one slot for each one of the two sessions.
 Attendance is mandatory, and all team members must attend at the same time.

 Preparations¶

-Before starting the exercise, the C language programming exercises should be completed.
+Before starting the exercise, the exercises of Module one have to be completed.
 The exercise largely involves copy & paste from lecture materials and your own C language exercises.
+In addition students must have STUDY sections 1 to 8 (MODULE 2) in Lovelace.
+Without a good understanding of these chapters is IMPOSSIBLE to follow the exercise.

 Step 0: Create a group and book your time.¶